UMMS-Biocore/dolphin/docs/dolphin-ui/tablecreator.rst

 .. image:: dolphin_pics/table_generated.png
         :align: center

-For external use, you can maximize the 'Export Table' tab to export the table to a variety of formats:
+For external use, you can select the 'Download Type' button to export the table to a variety of formats:

 	* JSON
 	* JSON2